 of the figures for a typical diocese indicates that less than half the

 children who are baptized are confirmed, and a

 report in The Universe as long ago as 1990 gave an estimate of only 11%

 of young Catholics practicing their faith when they leave high school.

-Bishops' Conference has called for better strategic thinking to lift the
+for the Catholic Bishops' Conference has called for better strategic thinking

-Church out of crisis in this country.
-In "The Future of the Catholic
+to lift the Church out of crisis in this country.
+In "The Future